Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-We evaluate our \textbf{Value Iteration via PINN (VIP)} method on two continuous‑time multi‑agent benchmarks: MPE~\cite{mpe} and multi‑agent MuJoCo~\cite{mujoco,mamujoco}.
+We evaluate our \textbf{Value Iteration via PINN (VIP)} method on two continuous‑time multi‑agent benchmarks: MPE~\citep{mpe} and multi‑agent MuJoCo~\citep{mamujoco}.
 In addition, we design a didactic benchmark, coupled oscillator (see details in Appendix~\ref{env:osci}), to analyze value gradient approximations.
 This case study is easy to follow and enables the numerical computation of true values and their gradients, which provides a clear and interpretable setting to validate the effectiveness of VIP.
-Our experiments are designed to answer the following four key questions: \textbf{(1)} \emph{Overall efficacy:} Does the proposed VIP model outperforms existing continuous‑time RL baselines in these environments? \textbf{(2)} \emph{VGI ablation:} How much does the VGI module contribute to final performance and training stability? \textbf{(3)} \emph{PINN design choice:} How does activation function choice and loss term weighting in critic network affect the performance of VIP? \textbf{(4)} \emph{Time discretization impact:} How well do discrete-time and continuous-time methods perform under arbitrary or unfixed time intervals?
+Our experiments are designed to answer the following four key questions: \textbf{(1)} \emph{Overall efficacy:} Does the proposed VIP model outperform existing continuous‑time RL baselines in these environments? \textbf{(2)} \emph{VGI ablation:} How much does the VGI module contribute to final performance and training stability? \textbf{(3)} \emph{PINN design choice:} How does activation function choice and loss term weighting in the critic network affect the performance of VIP? \textbf{(4)} \emph{Time discretization impact:} How well do discrete-time and continuous-time methods perform under arbitrary or unfixed time intervals? \textbf{(5)} \emph{Comparison between VIP and discrete-time baselines:} Could discrete-time baselines perform comparable at continuous-time settings?

-\textbf{Benchmarks.} We evaluate our method against baselines across eight experimental settings.
+\textbf{Benchmarks.} We evaluate our method against competitive baselines across eight experimental settings involving up to six agents and 113 state dimensions.
 We extend the MPE framework to a continuous-time formulation by using a variable-step Euler integration scheme, where the time interval \(\Delta t\) is sampled from a predefined range at each step.
-Experiments are conducted on the cooperative \texttt{navigation} and \texttt{predator prey} environments.
-Similarly, we adapt MuJoCo to continuous-time settings and evaluate on a suite of multi-agent locomotion tasks, including \texttt{ant} (2 $\times$ 4, 2 $\times$ 4d, 4 $\times$ 2), \texttt{walker}, \texttt{swimmer}, and \texttt{cheetah}.
+Experiments are conducted on the \emph{cooperative navigation} and \emph{predator prey} environments.
+Similarly, we adapt MuJoCo to continuous-time settings and evaluate on a suite of multi-agent locomotion tasks, including \emph{ant} (2 $\times$ 4, 2 $\times$ 4d, 4 $\times$ 2), \emph{walker}, \emph{swimmer}, and \emph{cheetah} (6 $\times$ 1).
 Further implementation details of these benchmarks are provided in Appendix~\ref{env:mpe} and~\ref{env:mujoco}.
 Lastly, we introduce a simple yet illustrative \texttt{coupled oscillator} environment to highlight the behavior of exact value functions, value gradients, and the relative performance of different methods under a controlled setting.